 • Better appearance and function

 Yes, dentures can be permanent.
-Traditional dentures are removable prosthetics that fit in the mouth and are adhered using a denture adhesive.
-While this method is effective at replacing missing teeth, many people using this option experience slippage, which impedes on their ability to speak and chew.
+Traditional dentures are removable prosthetics that fit in the mouth and are adhered to using a denture adhesive.
+While this method is effective at replacing missing teeth, many people using this option experience slippage, which impedes their ability to speak and chew.
 Implant-supported dentures are a permanent tooth-replacement option and provide a number of benefits over conventional dentures.

-Permanent dentures and implants serve the same purpose: to replace teeth that have been lost to damage, decay or disease.
+Permanent dentures and implants serve the same purpose: to replace teeth that have been lost to damage, decay, or disease.
 However, while their goal is the same, the approach they use is very different.
-Permanent dentures are a relatively new form of tooth replacement; they are comfortable, long-lasting and easy to install.
+Permanent dentures are a relatively new form of tooth replacement; they are comfortable, long-lasting, and easy to install.
 They are made up of two main parts: 4 to 6 dental implants (which are placed deep within the jaw) and a denture prosthetic (which is screwed in on top of the implants).
 This procedure quickly replaces a full mouth of teeth and effectively provides a permanent form of tooth replacement.

 Dental implants are another popular form of tooth replacement and consist of an artificial tooth root (which is often made of titanium), a screw, and a prosthetic crown.
 Placed deep within the jaw, the titanium implant mimics the form and function of a natural tooth root.
 Because dental implants are permanent and do not cause any harm to the surrounding teeth, they are often referred to as the best form of tooth replacement.
 A dental implant can be used to replace one or multiple teeth; they are comfortable and provide a natural-looking appearance and smile.